ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 In this section, you will create a private subnet with virtual server instance and a security group.
 By default, any subnet created in a VPC is private.

-If you already have an additional instance in a new subnet, you can skip the section below.
+If you already have virtual server instances in your VPC that you want to connect to, you can skip the next three sections and start [adding your virtual server instances to the maintenance security group](#add-vsi-to-maintenance).

 ### Create a subnet